Omen7/comics/README.md

 ```
 The comic engine should now be installed in your project.

+### To-Do
+---
+Improve spine implementation to allow them to trigger sounds and particles per frame.

 ---
 Copyright (c) 2017, Sebastian Mercado.
 All rights reserved.